“Sheep-proofing” dogs in Norway

 But the chapter below, discussing the Matching Law, does!

-Animals (and humans) will do more of the behaviour that leads to the most favoured outcome, but they will keep offering the other, less well reinforced behaviour too, at least sometimes.
+Matching Law implies that animals (and humans) will do more of the behaviour that leads to the most favoured outcome, but they will keep offering the other, less well reinforced behaviour too, at least sometimes.
 Matching is affected by reinforcer quality, rate and delay of reinforcement – and response effort.

 Dogs and fireworks (30+ proven techniques to eliminate noise phobia)